bessey/bessey.github.io/_posts/2024-05-24-why-im-over-graphql.md

 **Implementation first** tooling generates OpenAPI specs from a typed / type hinted server.
 [FastAPI](https://fastapi.tiangolo.com/) in Python and [tsoa](https://github.com/lukeautry/tsoa) in TypeScript are good examples of this approach[^3].
 This is the approach I have the most experience with, and I think it works well.

 **Specification first** is equivalent to "schema first" in GraphQL.
 Spec first tooling generates code from a hand written spec.
-I can't say I've ever looked at an OpenAPI YAML file and thought "gosh I could have written that myself", but the recent release of [TypeSpec](https://typespec.io/) changes things entirely.
+I can't say I've ever looked at an OpenAPI YAML file and thought "I would love to have written that myself", but the recent release of [TypeSpec](https://typespec.io/) changes things entirely.
 With it could come a quite elegant schema first workflow:

 1. Write a succinct human readable TypeSpec schema
 2. Generate an OpenAPI YAML spec from it
-3. Generate statically typed API client for your frontend language of choice (e.g. [JS / TS](https://orval.dev/overview))
+3. Generate statically typed API client for your frontend language of choice (e.g. [TypeScript](https://orval.dev/overview))
-4. Generate statically typed server handlers for your backend language of choice (e.g. [Go](https://github.com/deepmap/oapi-codegen))
+4. Generate statically typed server handlers for your backend language & server framework (e.g. [TypeScript + Express](https://docs.buildwithfern.com/server-boilerplate/server-boilerplate/express-js), [Python + FastAPI](https://docs.buildwithfern.com/server-boilerplate/server-boilerplate/fast-api), [Go + Echo](https://github.com/deepmap/oapi-codegen))
-5. Write an implementation for that handler that compiles, using whatever patterns internally you prefer
+5. Write an implementation for that handler that compiles, safe in the knowledge that it will be type safe

 This approach is less mature but I think has a lot of promise.